-Lactation: Lithium is highly excreted in breastmilk, and infant serum levels are 1/3 to 1/2 of the mother's serum levels.
+Lactation: Lithium may be excreted in breastmilk, and infant serum levels can be 1/3 to 1/2 of the mother's serum levels.
 Signs of infant toxicity include cyanosis, hypotonia and hypothermia.
-Breastfeeding should be avoided in women taking lithium.
+The decision to breastfeed while taking lithium should be an individualized decision and should not be contraindicated for all.
 If nursing while taking lithium, the lowest effective lithium dose should be used and infant lithium level, TSH, BUN and creatinine should be monitored frequently.
+Additionally, there should be a low threshold for taking the infant to the emergency room in the setting of dehydration (such as a gastrointestinal illness).